texastribune/docker-workshop/presentation/slides.md

 ### What

-> Docker containers wrap up a piece of software in a complete filesystem that contains
+> Docker containers wrap up a piece of software in a complete system that contains
 > everything it needs to run: code, runtime, system tools, system libraries – anything
 > you can install on a server.
 This guarantees that it will always run the same,
 > regardless of the environment it is running in.